Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/ButtonAndLEDs.rst

 .. py:function:: millis()

     This returns a number representing the number of milliseconds since your program called one of the wiringPiSetup functions.
-It returns to an unsigned 32-bit number value after 49 days because it “wraps” around and restarts to value 0.
+It returns to an unsigned 32-bit number value after 49 days because it "wraps" around and restarts to value 0.

 Then according to the recorded time point, evaluate the duration of the button switch state change.
 If the duration exceeds captureTime (buffeting time) we have set, it indicates that the state of the button switch has changed.
 During that time, the while () is still detecting the state of the button switch, so if there is a change, the time point of change will be updated.
 Then the duration will be evaluated again until the duration is determined to be a stable state because it exceeds the time value we set.